 This verions of The Regents recorded three songs Willey's studio in Tacoma.

 The second version of the Regents came along around the Summer of '65 and played an important role in the history of the band, as well as did the early roots of the group going back to the pre-Regents bands of Rich Liebe and Richard Rossiter.
 These early roots will be addressed in another page.
-This page is dedicated to the later version of the Regents during the years 1965 to 1967.
+This page is dedicated to the later version of the Regents during the years 1965 to early 1967.

 Any story about the later version of the band at this moment is rather incomplete.
 So much information has been lost to time.
 Almost everything Sammy Carlson had in his memorabilia boxes was lost between 1985 and 1995.
 This included a copy of the recording contract the Regents had with Etiquette Records, rehearsal tapes, copies of gig contracts, news clippings, business cards, payroll and other business records, photographs, and band member biographical information.
 Only memories, a few photographs and a business license survived.
 Those images can be found below.